Chaotic many-body quantum dynamics, spectral correlations, and energy diffusion: Calculations

-The remaining $L$ $\delta$-functions (the ones involving $\{\varepsilon^\prime_n\}$, which are associated with site propagators at time zero) fix the arguments of $L$ factors of $\rho(\varepsilon)$ to be $\varepsilon^\prime_n$ for $1\leq n \leq L$.
+The remaining $L$ $\delta$-functions (the ones involving $\{\varepsilon^\prime_n\}$, which are associated with site propagators at time zero) fix the arguments of $L$ factors of $\rho(\nu_n)$ to be $\varepsilon^\prime_n$ for $1\leq n \leq L$.
 Summarising, these steps put the energy integral into the form

-Here, integration runs over $v$ energy transfers $\{\eta_{n,q}\}$, and $\prod_k \rho(\nu_k)$ consists of $2v$ factors with arguments $\nu_k$ that are linear combinations of $\{\epsilon^\prime_n\}$ and $\{\eta_{n,q}\}$, determined by the structure of the diagram.
-Multiplying this by the result of the integral over mean time coordinates gives a contribution from the diagram $\cal G$ that is of the form shown in Eq.~\eqref{eq:PDiagramContribution}.
+Here, integration runs over $v$ energy transfers $\{\eta_{n,q}\}$, and $\prod_{k=1}^{2v} \rho(\nu_k)$ consists of $2v$ factors with arguments $\nu_k$ that are linear combinations of $\{\varepsilon^\prime_n\}$ and $\{\eta_{n,q}\}$, determined by the structure of the diagram.
+Multiplying this by the result of the integral over mean time coordinates ((which is proportional to $t^v$) and by the factor $(2\pi \lambda^2)^v$ [where $2\pi$ arises from Eq.~\eqref{eq:energyconservation} and $\lambda^2$ from the expansion in powers of $T_{n,n+1}$] gives a contribution from the diagram $\cal G$ that is of the form shown in Eq.~\eqref{eq:PDiagramContribution}.

+This treatment of the energy integrals can be illustrated using the diagram shown in Fig.~\ref{fig:KtoP}(c).
+Here the $L+2v$ site energies are denoted $\varepsilon_n$, $\varepsilon_n^\prime$ and $\nu_n$ with $n=1$ and $n=2$.
+Integrating over relative time coordinates at both vertices and introducing energy transfers $\eta_1$ and $\eta_2$ for the right-hand and left-hand vertices respectively, we have